Enable using domain names to access servicesEstimated reading time: 3 minutes

 Enable the HTTP routing mesh

-To enable the HTTP routing mesh, go to the UCP web UI, navigate to the Settings page, and click the Routing Mesh option.
-Check the Enable HTTP routing mesh option.
+To enable the HTTP routing mesh, Log in as an administrator, go to the UCP web UI, navigate to the Admin Settings page, and click the Routing Mesh option.
+Check the Enable routing mesh option.

 Under the hood